-Through a series of blogs, we are going to explain some important ratios that are useful for judging financial health of a company.
-In this blog, we are going to talk about current ratio.
-The current Ratio is a part of liquidity ratio.
-It is calculated to find out company’s ability to pay off short-term as well as long terms obligations.
-In order to find current ratio, the company has to consider its total assets, liquid and non-liquid, and relate them to the total liabilities.
+Through a series of blogs, we are going to explain some important ratios that are useful for judging the financial health of a company.
+In this blog, we are going to talk about the current ratio.
+The Current Ratio is a part of the liquidity ratio.
+It is calculated to find out the company’s ability to pay off short-term as well as long terms obligations.
+In order to find the current ratio, the company has to consider its total assets, liquid and non-liquid, and relate them to the total liabilities.

 The formula to calculate the current ratio of a company is:

 This ratio is termed ‘current’ because unlike other liquidity ratios; it takes all the current assets and liabilities into consideration.
 Thus, it is also known as the working capital ratio.

 Here is a Breakdown of the Current Ratio

 This ratio helps find a company’s ability to pay off liabilities using its assets like cash, inventory, marketable securities, accounts receivable, etc. Thus, it roughly estimates the financial health of the company.
 If the ratio is good enough to pay possible debts, then the asset value will be more than the liability.
 This implies, that if the ratio is less than one, the company does not have sufficient assets to repay its debts, and it might go bankrupt.

 If the company begets realistic expectations of future earnings, there are numerous sources to access finance.
 Suppose, if it possesses some short-term debts, but also has a significant investment that would be due for a short while, then it can quickly cover-up.
 Still, at any point in time, the company showing a current ratio of less than 1 is not healthy.